9_Rendering 3D Scenes

 Material Objects

-While the Geometry
+While Geometry

 objects, and OpenGL render settings.